mikhail-mat/concert-price-prediction/README.md

 ### What I learned

 The dataset had more features than training examples, so unregularised polynomial regression overfit catastrophically.
-Ridge regularisation turned what looked like an unusable model into one making reasonable predictions, a striking demonstration that the right technique can make a problem possible to solve even when the data seems against you.
+Ridge regularisation turned what looked like an unusable model into one making reasonable predictions, which shows that the right technique can make a problem possible to solve even when the data seems against you.

 Learning about log transforms and ridge regularisation showed me that simple techniques can make a big difference, and that an approach not working often just means there's a better one I haven't tried yet.